Menu

 Pink blocked bead stitch crochet Swatch on a marbled background with a plant.

-blocked bead stitch
+Blocked bead stitch

 This intricate technique is a really beautiful stitch that is a combination of double and half treble crochet stitches in a specific pattern that creates a woven effect.
 I think this looks really elegant, perfect for blankets, scarves and more.

-forked cluster
+Forked cluster

 Another beautiful dense stitch is the Forked Cluster.
 A gorgeous texture to add to any blanket or cowl as it looks great on both sides!